-Complete questions 10, 11,14a, 14b and 18 on an additional paper form for each donor.
+Complete questions 10, 11,14a, 14b and 18 on an additional paper form.
 In ASTRO, select this checkbox to display the extra fields required for the additional donor.

 Number of Donors

 Indicate the number of donors used in this transplant.